TheOdinProject/curriculum/templates/TOPStyleGuide.md

 When adding new lessons or projects, make a copy of either the [lesson template](lesson-template.md) or the [project template](project-template.md) in the appropriate folder where the new lesson/project should be placed.
 Then begin editing the template copy.

+The [lesson example](lesson-example.md) and [project example](project-example.md) files both show how this style guide can be put to use in an actual lesson/project.
+They don't cover every situation (the lesson example doesn't show a lesson with an assignment and one without, for example), but they should give you a better representation of how lessons/projects should look after this style guide is applied.

 ### Lesson Layout

 ~~~markdown